HarshatDy/Envisage_Web_App/README.md

-# Envisage
+# SummariseMe

 ## Overview
-Envisage is a web application project that helps users visualize and interact with data in an intuitive way.
+SummariseMe is a web application project that helps users visualize and interact with data in an intuitive way.

 ## Project Information
 - **Author:** Harshat Dy